 Rich Brown with Babylights

-Women over 50 can look ten years younger by pulling off this shade of rich brown hair with babylights!
+Women over 50 can look ten years younger by pulling off a shade of rich brown hair with babylights!
 It’s paired with face-framing highlights and a shadow root for an easy grow-out process.

-“With this hair idea, the variations of colors, especially the brightness around the front, frame the face,” says salon owner and hairstylist Emily Hafele of North Hollywood, CA. “The color placement is done in a way that is less maintenance than traditional high lightening techniques.”
+“With a hair idea on an older woman, the variations of colors, especially the brightness around the front, frame the face,” says salon owner and hairstylist Emily Hafele of North Hollywood, CA. “The color placement is done in a way that is less maintenance than traditional high lightening techniques.”

 She adds, “the combination of tones is sure to set you apart from another simple hair color.
-This brown hair color for older women works extremely well on both thick and finer hair.”
+A golden brown hair color for older women works extremely well on any hair type, either thick or finer hair.”

 Caramel Balayage for Ladies Over 50